 Nomination Dutch Research Talent 2018

 For my research on deception detection and dishonest behavior, I have been nominated for the New Scientist Research Talent of the year competition.
 First, each university and research institute in the Netherlands and Flanders were allowed to select 3 candidates who received their PhD after January first, 2012.
 These candidates were subsequently judged on their scientific impact, societal impact, the novelty of their research and ability to gain attention for his or her field of study.
 New scientist then selected 25 candidates, who competed against each other for votes in a public voting round.
-The final five candidates will be allowed to present their research during the finals in front of a large crowd at Tivoli Vredenburg in Utrecht, on the 31st of May 2018.
-I was one of the 25 candidates and several media covered my deception research during the period, including a TV interview by Open Rotterdam (Dutch), coverage by Erasmus University and Erasmus School of Economics, and an interview by Erasmus Magazine.
+The final five candidates presented their research during the finals in front of a large crowd at Tivoli Vredenburg in Utrecht, on the 31st of May 2018.
+I was one of the final 25 candidates and several media covered my deception research during the period, including a TV interview by Open Rotterdam (Dutch), coverage by Erasmus University and Erasmus School of Economics, and an interview by Erasmus Magazine.

 Motion-based lie detection